 Pacific Fleet Submarine Museum, formerly the USS Bowfin Submarine Museum and Park

 Pearl Harbor Aviation Museum

 Pearl Harbor National Memorial only accepts reservations made via Recreation.gov.
-Group Ons and Go Oahu cards are not valid for National Park Service facilitated programs.
+GroupOn and Go Oahu cards are not valid for National Park Service facilitated programs.
 Please read the fine print on any purchase made via third party booking sites.
+To have a reserved program time please utilize recreation.gov or be prepared to wait in the standby line for space available seating.

-We have a no bag policy.
-Bags that offer concealment, such as purses, handbags, backpacks, fanny packs, camera bags, diaper bags, luggage, etc. that exceed the measurements of 1.5" X 2.25" X 5.5," are not allowed at the monument.
 The Pacific Fleet Submarine Museum operates a baggage storage facility near the entrance to the visitor center.
 There is a fee per bag for all sizes, including luggage.
 Visitors may use the same bag storage and parking stall for visits to all Pearl Harbor Historic Sites.
 Security measures are strictly enforced at all visitor destinations on Pearl Harbor.